cinout/ACME_BUY/README.md

 - A nice unfound page when user hits an url that is not specified in our routes.
 - If wrong shop/product id is provided in url, an unfound message is shown in the page.
 - If wrong order id is provided in the url, show unauthorized page.
+- When create new genre, its name is checked with exisiting ones to avoid duplication

 ## User Roles, User Authentication, and Routes Protection